mherbrich/SwipeActions/README.md

 <details>
   <summary>Adding several actions on the side:</summary>

 Don't forget that your actions are subviews in general and buttons or smth else particularly.
-Please arrange its:
+Please arrange them:

 ```swift
 YourView()